kosamir/amirko/index.md

 I am software architect with more than 10 years working in financial industry.

-After couple of failed attempts with Geodesy I have finished computer programing on FESB(graduated 2005)
+After couple of failed attempts with Geodesy I have finished computer programming on FESB (graduated 2005)
 afterward's i have worked for couple off IT companies mainly as J2EE software developer.

 I came to the working for financial institiution as J2EE architect in 2006
 and I work here still after all those years :slightly_smiling_face: